ElektraInitiative/libelektra/doc/decisions/STEPS.md

 ## Partially Implemented

+We want to avoid this step, ideally PRs fully implement decisions.

-This can be useful for decisions that need to be done for every module like plugin or library.
+Nevertheless, this can be useful for decisions that need to be done for every module like plugin or library.
 It is for decisions where only a few not-so-important modules are missing and/or issues exist for the remaining pieces.

 The "Implication" must clearly say how much of the decision is already implemented.